kubernetes-sigs/node-feature-discovery/docs/deployment/image-variants.md

 ---

 NFD offers two variants of the container image.
-The "minimal" variant is deployed by default.
 Released container images are available for x86_64 and Arm64 architectures.

-## Minimal
+## Default

-This is a minimal image based on [scratch](https://hub.docker.com/_/scratch) and only supports running statically linked binaries.
+The default is a minimal image based on [scratch](https://hub.docker.com/_/scratch) and only supports running statically linked binaries.